nguyensjsu/sp19-281-vs3/MinutesOfMeeting.md

 - Discussed and checked various APIs and their working.
 - Tested all API modules and tried to identify potential bugs while integrating.
 - Debated on load balancing and front end enhancements.

+## Meeting 5:

+**Date** : 03-May-19

+**Time** : 11:00 A.M. - 6:00 P.M.

+**Place** : MLK Library

+**Attendees**: All team members.

+## Summary

+- Tested end to end UI.
+- Dockerized all containers on AWS.
+- Carried out Final Integration and deployed application on Heroku.
+- Implemented EKS and Route 53 as a part of Wow Factor.
+- Debugged and fixed bugs.